 Cerebral palsy (CP) occurs in about two of every 1,000 newborn children every year in the United States.
 This equates to about 10,000 babies and infants diagnosed with the condition each year.
 About 40% of those cases are severe.

 There are many causes of cerebral palsy.
 This includes birth asphyxia (hypoxic ischemic encephalopathy), maternal infection, genetic problems, birth trauma, blood clotting issues and fetal malformations.
-In recent years, the medical community -- including The American College of Obstetrics and Gynecology -- has downplayed birth asphyxia as a cause of CP.
-Instead, they promote the antepartum problems (problems that occur before labor) as the main causes of CP, meaning that the CP occurs prior to birth.
+In recent years, the medical community — including The American College of Obstetrics and Gynecology — has downplayed birth asphyxia as a cause of CP.
+Instead, they promote the idea that antepartum problems (problems that occur before labor) are the main causes of CP, meaning that the CP occurs prior to birth.
 The medical community’s position is not surprising given the fact that birth asphyxia is generally preventable.

-The National Institutes of Health further supports the link between birth asphyxia and CP by classifying HIE/intrapartum asphyxia as one of the four types of brain damage that causes cerebral palsy.
-[The others include: damage to the white matter of the brain (periventricular leukomalacia), abnormal development of the brain (cerebral dysgenesis), and bleeding in the brain (intracranial hemorrhage)].
+The National Institutes of Health further supports the link between birth asphyxia and CP by classifying HIE/intrapartum asphyxia as one of the four types of brain damage that cause cerebral palsy.
+The others include: damage to the white matter of the brain (periventricular leukomalacia), abnormal development of the brain (cerebral dysgenesis), and bleeding in the brain (intracranial hemorrhage)].

 Sometimes the stress of labor and delivery causes a temporary interruption in blood flow or oxygen levels to the baby.
 This is not unusual and generally corrects itself.
-However, if it continues for a lengthy period of time or is completely cut-off, then birth asphyxia or hypoxic ischemic encephalopathy can occur and cause significant brain damage and cerebral palsy.
+However, if it continues for a lengthy period of time or is completely cut off, then birth asphyxia or hypoxic ischemic encephalopathy (HIE) can occur, causing significant brain damage and cerebral palsy.

 Some specific obstetrical emergencies that are most commonly the cause of birth asphyxia include: